dinavinter/agent-mcp-zone/README.md

 }
 ```

-## External Resources for Demo and Debuging
+## Resources for Demo and Debuging
 ### MCP Chat Agent

 Simple basic agent API using copilotkit